-- i tbsp of Red Thai curry paste
+- 1 tbsp of Red Thai curry paste

-- 1 tsbp of Coconut Thai curry powder
+- 1 tbsp of Coconut Thai curry powder

-- 2 tsp of Turmeric powder (If only use this, then you have Thai yellow curry)
+- 1 tbsp of Turmeric powder (If only use this, then you will have Thai yellow curry)

-You don’t need all these spices so pick and choose, at least 4.
+You don’t need all these spices so you can pick and choose.
 I always use dried flakes since they last long in the shelves, but you are more than welcome to use fresh ingredients.